Ted cook

 Understanding Hickory Wood

-Hickory wood, which is derived from trees native to North America and Asia, is renowned for its strength and sturdiness.
-One of the densest American hardwoods, it boasts a score of 1820 on the Janka hardness scale, making it more than 30% stronger than white oak and even tougher than red oak.
-One of the main disadvantages of looking to a more dense wood option is the expense added by importing exotic wood harvested outside of the country.
+Hickory wood is harvested from trees native in North America and Asia.
+It is globally renowned for its strength and density, stemming from its dominating hardess score.
+It boasts a score of 1820 on the Janka hardness scale, making it more than 30% stronger than white oak and even tougher than red oak.
+There are only a few exotic woods that are more dense than hickory, so spending thousands more for an import is not a cost effective solution in my eyes when it comes to

 man installing hickory wood floors